pegasystems/angular-sdk/README.md

 This **8.6 version** Angular SDK assumes that you have access to a Pega Infinity server (**8.6.1+ GA**) running an application that is configured to run using the Constellation UI service.

 The **MediaCo** sample application is already configured as a Constellation application and can be found in the Angular SDK download associated with this repo which is available at [https://community.pega.com/marketplace/components/angular-sdk](https://community.pega.com/marketplace/components/angular-sdk).
 The OAuth 2.0 Client Registration records associated with the **MediaCo** application are available in the same Angular SDK download.
+For more information about the MediaCo sample application, see [MediaCo sample application](https://docs.pega.com/dx-sdks/mediaco-sample-application).

 The **Angular SDK** has been tested with:
 - node 14.18.*